LLNL/Kripke/README.md

 There are a number of cache init files for LLNL machines and operating systems.
 These might not meet your needs, but can be a very good starting point for developing your own.
-The current list of cache init files (located in the ./host-configs/ directory) are:
+A useful subset of the cache init files (located in the ./host-configs/ directory) are:

-*  llnl-bgqos-clang.cmake

-*  llnl-toss3-clang4.cmake
+*  llnl-toss3-clang8.cmake

 *  llnl-toss3-intel18.cmake

-*  llnl-toss3-gcc7.1.cmake

 *  llnl-toss3-gcc8.1.cmake